Word Constructions ~ For all your business writing needs

 Does it matter?

 If you are using any suppliers to prepare your marketing efforts, you can save yourself money, time and misunderstandings by having a clear purpose.
-Your supplier will be able to aim the marketing and/or content at that purpose rather than going through many drafts if they don’t have a clear goal for you.
+Your supplier will be able to aim the marketing at that purpose rather than going through many drafts if they don’t have a clear goal for you.

 Does it work?